topseed/topseed/README.md

 We welcome scrutiny and feedback from anyone who tries to follow our approaches.
 We also welcome code contributions from seasoned designers and developers.

+To install latest version of npm: npm install npm@latest -g

 ## Some best practices demonstrated:
 - DOM centric to be more friendly with team that includes interactive designers that code
 - Use page transitions for a Single Page Application (SPA) feel that works with SEO
 - Can be static (serverless), deployed to CDN edge cache to scale (fetch() microservices)
 - Accelerated Mobile Pages (AMP) that can boost SEO, in same or separate subdomain
-- Native Mobile Apps (Phonegap/Cordova)
+- Native Mobile Apps
-- Server side data-binding and in-browser data binding
+- Server side data-binding(SSR) and in-browser data binding
-- Use component libraries (such as Riot.js, Polymer, HTML 5.1 Standard Web Components)
+- Use web component libraries: <http://jeffcarp.github.io/frontend-hyperpolyglot>

 - Use Material Design, SASS, and BEM Standard
 - Use Pug to improve reuse and reduce maintenance costs.